jadsliman/jadsliman/README.md

 📕 Computer science engineering student

-🎮 Game Developer
+🎮 Game developer

-🌐 Front-End Developer
+🌐 Front-End developer

 I build games with Unity and C#, and web applications with HTML, CSS, JS and Electron.